Norcot: Electoral ward

 The ward of Norcot is west of the town centre and is bordered by Kentwood (the far western ward), Battle (the inner western ward), Southcote and Tilehurst wards.

 As with all wards, apart from smaller Mapledurham, it elects three councillors to Reading Borough Council.
 Elections since 2004 are held by thirds, with elections in three years out of four.

-In the 2011, 2012 and 2014 a Labour Party candidate won each election.
+In 2011, 2012 and 2014 a Labour Party candidate won each election.

-These Councillors are currently, in order of election: Graeme Hoskin, Jo Lovelock and Debs Absolom.